 Consult a veterinarian (preferably a certified reptile veterinarian) immediately whenever you suspect that your tortoise has contracted a disease or has been injured.
 Failure to treat an illness in your tortoise could result in its unnecessary death.

 Symptoms of sick tortoises

-Be on the lookout for some common symptoms associated with illness in a tortoise, which include runny nose, labored breathing, sunken eyes or swollen eyelids, loose stools, loss of appetite, listlessness, swollen body tissues, prominent bones (in head or limbs), soft shell, noticeable weight loss or gain in a short period of time.
+Be on the lookout for common symptoms associated with illness in a tortoise, including runny nose, labored breathing, sunken eyes or swollen eyelids, loose stools, loss of appetite, listlessness, swollen body tissues, prominent bones (in head or limbs), soft shell, noticeable weight loss or gain in a short period of time.
 Sick tortoises often refuse to eat and become emaciated.
 The legs and head should appear symmetrical and bones should not appear too prominent.

 Sunken eyes indicate dehydration, while swollen body tissues and pasty or liquid feces indicate malnutrition or infection.
 Alternatively, a tortoise that seems too heavy may have large bladder stones, a condition which needs to be treated by a veterinarian.
 Prolonged inactivity or tendency to keep the eyes closed may also be indicative of a health problem, although tortoises are normally inactive during winter hibernation and the summer period before the monsoon.

 Parasites are also common in tortoises.
 Symptoms are usually listlessness accompanied by weight loss and abdominal stress.
 If their presence is suspected, consult a veterinarian.

-A desert tortoise infected with a respiratory ailment.
+First image – A captive desert tortoise that has been fed an improper diet.
+Note characteristic pyramiding (raised scutes) and deformity in the shell.
+Second image- A desert tortoise infected with a respiratory ailment.
 Note the bulging eyes, swollen eyelids, and nasal discharge.
 This tortoise suffers chronic infections, indicated by the white scar tissue around the nostrils.